6 ways to empower yourself

 2. Go online

 You can find lots of useful information about heart conditions, medications and procedures online.
 Knowing more about your condition could help you feel more confident during your next medical appointment.
-Make sure you visit trusted websites, such as bhf.org.uk or nhs.uk
+Make sure you visit trusted websites, such as the BHF Heart Health pages or NHS Choices.

 You can also call the Heart Matters Helpline on 0300 330 3311.